After Hours til Dawn Tour: North American leg

-The stage design had 3 stages: the main stage, showcasing a row of destroyed buildings modeled after the Weeknd's hometown of Toronto, and a screen behind them showing visuals of a futuristic post-apocalyptic skyline; the main stage leads to a catwalk leading into a quadrangular stage, which features an inflatable moon over its edge and also unites the catwalk leading into a circular stage.
+The stage design had three stages: the main stage, showcasing a row of destroyed buildings modeled after the Weeknd's hometown of Toronto, and a screen behind them showing visuals of a futuristic post-apocalyptic skyline; the main stage leads to a catwalk leading into a quadrangular stage, which features an inflatable moon over its edge and also unites the catwalk leading into a circular stage.
 The show displays the Weeknd performing in all three of these stages, with dancers dressed in red robes which either perform synchronized dance routines or stand motionless.
 At the start of the show, during "Alone Again" and "Gasoline", he wears a mask which the Los Angeles Times described as "creepy" and makes him resemble "a victim of some botched plastic-surgery procedure."
 Several times during the show, LED wristbands provided to each attendant by PixMob lit up.

 European leg

-Photo of the stage for the European leg of the tour, consisting of a large inflatable moon and a Hajime Sorayama statue in the middle of the stage.
+Photo of the stage for the European leg of the tour in 2023, consisting of a large inflatable moon and a Hajime Sorayama statue in the middle of the stage.

 During the European leg of the tour, the LED screen was removed in order to place more building statues, making the previous skyline fully physical.
 The ruined chrome city is described by The Guardian as "a vast metallic cityscape" which consists of ruined landmarks such as Toronto's CN Tower and the Empire State Building.
 The Weeknd's band members play on top of their own individual buildings, with the Weeknd performing half of the setlist wearing a white coat hoodie and his face concealed by an MF Doom-inspired mask, finally removing his mask before "Faith".
 The first leg's rusty orange destroyed buildings were changed to shiny chrome skyscrapers, with this leg intended to follow Dawn FM's overall theme.
 The walkway consists of a moon which was present in the first leg of the tour with a Hajime Sorayama statue of the robot present in the 10-year anniversary music video for the titular track of "Echoes of Silence" added in the middle of the stage.

+For the 2026 European leg, the stage production was updated with a new 40-foot gold sculpture created by Hajime Sorayama, replacing the smaller silver statue used during earlier legs of the tour.
+Unlike the 2023 European leg, the LED screen was reintroduced as part of the stage design.
+The production also featured golden ruins, immersive visuals, lasers and pyrotechnic effects, continuing the tour's dystopian cityscape aesthetic while incorporating visual elements associated with Hurry Up Tomorrow.